-The Faculty Development Office is pleased to offer faculty communities: ways to collaborate with colleagues on semester-long professional development projects.
+The Office of Organizational Learning and Development is pleased to offer semester-long communities as ways to collaborate with colleagues on professional development projects.

 Research has shown that writing groups increase scholarly productivity.
 Our experience at UM has demonstrated that they also build collegiality among motivated faculty members from across campus.
 Join our writing group to create protected time to complete your writing projects.
 We will be meeting at the following times: